• Skip to primary navigation

 Next, we'll make the cookie dough.
 Start by creaming the butter, peanut butter and sugars together until light and fluffy.
 Don't rush this step!
 The sugars create pockets of air in the butter for a lighter texture and finer crumb.

-butter, sugar and brown sugar in a mixing bowl
+butter, sugar and brown sugar in a mixing bowl.

-creamed butter and sugar
+creamed butter and sugar.

 Add the eggs and vanilla, scraping down the sides.
 Mix until incorporated.

-eggs and vanilla added to butter and sugar mixture
+eggs and vanilla added to butter and sugar mixture.

-cookie dough after incorporating eggs
+cookie dough after incorporating eggs.

 Add the dry ingredients in stages, mixing until just uniform.

-dry ingredients added to mixing bowl
+dry ingredients added to mixing bowl with the creamed butter sugar mixture.

-cookie dough after adding dries
+cookie dough after adding dried ingredients.

 Using a spatula or wooden spoon, mix in about ¾ of the chocolate chips, nuts and candy.

-peanut butter chunks, chocolate chips, roasted peanuts and reeses pieces added to bowl
+peanut butter chunks, chocolate chips, roasted peanuts and reeses pieces added to bowl.

 Put the dough into your prepared pan, smoothing the top down using your hands, the back of a spoon or the flat bottom of a drinking glass.

-cookie dough next to prepared cake pan
+cookie dough next to prepared cake pan.

-raw cookie cake spread out into pan
+raw cookie cake dough spread out into pan.

 Sprinkle the remaining chips/nuts/candy across the top, then pop the tin into the preheated oven.
 Bake for 23-25 minutes, or until golden brown with the center mostly set.